-Amount: Full tuition, books and fees toward an Associate Degree in Culinary Arts or Baking and Pastry Arts at the Sullivan University Louisville Campus.
+Amount: Full tuition, books and fees toward a diploma in Culinary Arts or Baking and Pastry Arts at the Sullivan University Louisville Campus.
+A G.P.A. of 3.0 or above will allow the scholarship recipient to continue to a full associate degree.